Internal parasite (worm) control

 do not come into contact with their feces.

-Genetics is probably the best long term weapon against internal
+Genetics is probably the best long term strategy for controlling internal

 parasites in sheep.
-Some sheep breeds are more resistant and
+Some sheep breeds are naturally more resistant and

 resilient to internal parasites.
 They include the Florida (or

-Gulf Coast) Native and the hair sheep breeds: St. Croix, Barbados
+Gulf Coast) Native and hair sheep breeds with tropical origins: St. Croix, Barbados

 Blackbelly (and its derivatives), and Katahdin.
 Grazing resistant